Program

 18.00-19.00Free time, please make your way to the Gala dinner venue at Vilde ja Vine restaurant

-19:00Gala dinner in the restaurant Vilde and Vine
+19:00Gala dinner in the restaurant Vilde ja Vine

 Friday, June 20